clementks/Power-of-RFM-for-Customer-Lifetime-Value/README.md

 - Distribution Plot on Probability of Customer alive (ie:active) &  tabular form details of each customer.

-From this frequency and recency plot, it illustrates the probability showing that distribution of customers for this store to be alive (ie: active) which appears to be significantly high.
+From this frequency and recency plot, it illustrates the probability distribution of customers for this store to be alive (ie: active) appears to be significantly high.

 ![image](https://user-images.githubusercontent.com/32416129/129653191-b6806286-6fc2-4b7a-925a-1a975976274c.png)